pip-webui/pip-webui-tutorial/step4/Readme.md

 ]);
 ```

-### Configure routing to signin page
+### Configure routing to sign-in page

-Now add default routing states into configuration section.
+Now add default routing states into the configuration section.
-Unauthorized users shall see **signin** page when they open the application.
+Unauthorized users will see **signin** page when they open the application.
-After successful signin they shall switch to **nodes** page.
+After a successful signin, they the user will see the **nodes** page.

-We can use default user for sigin **(email: test@sample.net, password: any password)**.
+In this example, we will use a test user for the sign-in **(email: test@sample.net, password: any password)**.

 ```javascript
 app.config(function (pipAuthStateProvider, $mdIconProvider, pipAppBarProvider, pipSideNavProvider, $urlRouterProvider) {